-Not all antibiotics interact with alcohol, and doctors give different recommendations about alcohol depending on the type of antibiotic.
+Although some antibiotics can interact with alcohol, the risks are not the same for all types.
+Doctors will give different recommendations about a person’s alcohol intake depending on the type of antibiotic they prescribe.

 Not all antibiotics interact with alcohol.
 Depending on the type of antibiotic someone is taking, doctors may recommend limiting or avoiding alcohol intake.

-Alcohol interacts directly with some antibiotics and can cause dangerous side effects or make them less effective at removing bacteria.
+It is not safe to mix some types of antibiotics, such as tetracyclines and nitroimidazoles, with alcohol.
+This can cause dangerous side effects or make them less effective at removing bacteria.

 Although nausea is a common side effect of both antibiotics and alcohol, not all people will experience this when using both at the same time.